Fantasy Baseball Rankings 2026: Breakouts by model that called Jacob Wilson's impressive season

 SportsLine simulated the entire MLB season and identified the top 2026 Fantasy baseball breakouts

-MLB Opening Day 2026 is on Wednesday, so there are just a couple days remaining to prepare for your upcoming 2026 Fantasy baseball drafts.
-Identifying potential 2026 Fantasy baseball breakouts should be a high priority as you begin your draft prep, with a talented crop of rookies and emerging stars capable of bolstering depth and potentially providing league-winning value.
+MLB Opening Day 2026 is on Wednesday, so there is just over a day remaining to get in 2026 Fantasy baseball drafts before the first pitch.
+Identifying potential 2026 Fantasy baseball breakouts should be a high priority as you finalize your last-minute draft prep, with a talented crop of rookies and emerging stars capable of bolstering depth and potentially providing league-winning value.
 The St. Louis Cardinals traded Brendan Donovan away this offseason to free up opportunities for infielder JJ Wetherholt, who has an ADP of 215, and he's sure to be one of the more popular Fantasy baseball rookies this draft season.

 Last season, SportsLine's Projection Model identified several top Fantasy baseball sleepers, breakouts and busts, including Athletics shortstop Jacob Wilson.